💪

 How does exercise save money?

 Regular exercise reduces lifetime healthcare costs by an estimated $1,000–$5,000+ per year through lower rates of heart disease, diabetes, depression, and musculoskeletal problems.
-Our exercise ROI calculator uses conservative estimates from public health research to show you the 10-year financial return on your gym membership.
+The dollar range is derived from CDC chronic disease cost data and the Carlson et al. (2015) paper in Progress in Cardiovascular Diseases estimating ~$117B annual US healthcare cost attributable to physical inactivity.
+Our exercise ROI calculator uses conservative public-health estimates to show you the 10-year financial return on your gym membership.

 How expensive is sleep deprivation really?